Motorcycle Accident Lawyers

 Let's not forget the other drivers on the road, many of whom DWD, or Drive While Distracted.
 That means they're eating, drinking, texting, talking on cell phones or doing a variety of other things when they should be devoting 100 percent of their attention to driving.

-Statistics Not On the Side of Cyclists
+Statistics Not Siding With Cyclists

 Survey after survey taken over the past ten years suggest that motorcyclists are at unique risk on the road for dying in accidents.
 One study showed that bikers are nearly twenty times as likely as auto drivers to die in crashes and three to four times more likely to get hurt.
 Even if a biker drives defensively and with best care, that's no guarantee of safety.
 For instance, approximately 66percent of motorcycle accidents involve a vehicle cutting off the cyclist's right of way.